mochang2/info-sec/info-sec-project/01-common-setup/README.md

     py manage.py createsuperuser

+This command makes a superuser, which has the privileges like an administrator.
+Enter the following in the terminal to reflect the changes:

+    py manage.py makemigrations

+and

+    py manage.py migrate

-Create a superuser, access to ht<span>tp://</span>localhost:port/admin and login.
+Then, you can access to ht<span>tp://</span>localhost:port/admin and login.
 </br>
 </br>